poornima-sivanand/openshift-quota-rec/README.md

+# Openshift Quota Research and Development

+  The following exercise is for assessing current OpenShift resource limits and quota and
-# Problem Statements
+## Problem Statements

 1. We have to charge them based on requests in a year's time and we don't know if the quota sizes are accurate and saving them money

 2. Users don't understand the significance of quota, usage, requests and limits.